jackm245/Coding-Projects/Python/Password Attacks/Gmail Dictionary Attack/README.md

-Gmail Dictionary Attack
+# Gmail Dictionary Attack

 For educational purposes

-My first attempt at creating a dictionary attack
+My first attempt at creating a dictionary attack.